Countable strongly annihilated ideals in commutative rings: Applications to

 $(\Leftarrow)$ For any $x\in X$, the ideal $M_x$ is a real maximal $z$-ideal and by hypothesis is a countable strongly annihilated ideal.
-Hence, $M_x$ is a $z^\circ$-ideal and therefore $x$ is an almost $p$-point i.e., $X$ is an almost $P$-space. \end{proof}
+Hence, $M_x$ is a $z^\circ$-ideal and therefore $X$ is an almost $P$-space. \end{proof}

-Recall that every minimal prime ideal is $\lambda-z^\circ$-ideal, where $\lambda\leq|P|$, but need not be countable strongly annihilated.
+Recall that every minimal prime ideal is a $\lambda-z^\circ$-ideal, where $\lambda\leq|P|$, but need not be countable strongly annihilated.
 See the next example.

 \begin{exam} We consider the ideal $O_\sigma$ in $C(\Sigma)$, where $\Sigma$ is the space of 4M in \cite{GJ}.
 By 4M.4, $O_\sigma$ is a minimal prime $z$-ideal.
 We claim that $O_\sigma$ is not countable strongly annihilated.
 By 4M.1, there is $f\in C(\Sigma)$ such that $Z(f)=\{\sigma\}$.
 If $n\in\Bbb N$, then $n\notin Z(f)$ and hence there are $g_n, h_n\in C(\Sigma)$ such that $n\in Z^\circ(g_n)$ and $Z(f)\subseteq Z^\circ(h_n)$ with $Z(g_n)\cap Z(h_n)=\emptyset$, for every $n\in \Bbb N$.
 Note that $h_n\in O_\sigma$, for every $n$.
 Suppose that $Z(k)=\bigcap_{n=1}^\infty Z(h_n)$, where $k\in C(\Sigma)$.
 It is sufficient to show that $k\notin O_\sigma$.
 Otherwise, $\sigma\in Z^\circ(k)$ implies that there is a subset $\emptyset\neq U\subseteq \Bbb N$, such that $U\cup\{\sigma\}\subseteq\bigcap_{n=1}^\infty Z(h_n)$.
-Hence, there is a $k_0\in \Bbb N$ such that $k_0\in Z(h_n)$, for any $n$.
-This conclude that $Z(g_{k_0})\cap Z(h_{k_0})\neq\emptyset$ which is not true.
+Hence, there is a $i_0\in \Bbb N$ such that $i_0\in Z(h_n)$, for any $n$.
+This conclude that $Z(g_{i_0})\cap Z(h_{i_0})\neq\emptyset$ which is not true.
 Therefore, by Lemma \ref{l1}, $O_\sigma$ is not a countable strongly annihilated ideal. \end{exam}

-\begin{prop} A maximal ideal $M$ of $C(X)$ is countable strongly annihilated if and only if it is a $z^\circ$-ideal and real maximal ideal. \end{prop} \begin{proof} $(\Rightarrow)$ Since $M$ is a $z$-ideal, then by Lemma \ref{l1}, $Z[M]$ is closed under countable intersection.
-By Theorem 5.14 of \cite{GJ}, $M$ is real.
+\begin{prop} A maximal ideal $M$ of $C(X)$ is countable strongly annihilated if and only if it is a $z^\circ$-ideal and real maximal ideal. \end{prop} \begin{proof} $(\Rightarrow)$ Since $M$ is a $z$-ideal, then similar to the proof of Lemma \ref{l1}, $Z[M]$ is closed under countable intersection.
+Now by Theorem 5.14 of \cite{GJ}, $M$ is real.

 $(\Leftarrow)$ Let $f_n\in M$, for any $n\in\Bbb N$ and $g\notin M$.
 Define $f(x)=\sum_{n=1}^\infty\frac{|f(x)|}{2^n}$.
 Then $f\in C(X)$ and ${\rm Ann}(f)=\bigcap_{n=1}^\infty{\rm Ann}(f_n)$.
 Since $M$ is real, by Theorem 5.14 of \cite{GJ}, we infer that $f\in M$.
 Now by hypothesis, there is $h\in C(X)$ such that $hf=0$ and $hg\neq0$.
 Hence, $hf_n=0$, for any $n\in \Bbb N$ and we are done. \end{proof} \begin{exam} We consider the ideal $M_s$ of the space $S$ of 4N in \cite{GJ}.
 By Proposition \ref{p1}, $M_s$ is countable strongly annihilated.
 Now let there is a nonzero ideal $I$ in $C(S)$ such that $M_s={\rm Ann}(I)$.
 Assume that $0\neq f\in I$.
 Let $s\neq x_\alpha\in S$ an arbitrary element of $S$.
 We define $f_{\alpha}(x)=0$ if $x\neq x_\alpha$ and $f_{\alpha}(x_\alpha)=1$.
 Then $f_\alpha\in C(S)$ and $s\in Z(f_\alpha)$ implies that $f_\alpha\in M_s$, for any $\alpha$.
 Hence $ff_\alpha=0$, for any $\alpha$.
 But $f_{\alpha}(x_\alpha)=1$ conclude that $f(x_\alpha)=0$, for any $\alpha$.
 This shows that $S-\{s\}\subseteq Z(f)$ and therefore we have $S-\{s\}=Z(f)$.
 Hence $coz(f)=\{s\}$, that is, $coz(f)$ is an open set which contains $s$.
 Therefore by definition of topology on $S$, the zero set $Z(f)$ must be a countable set, which implies that $S$ is countable and this is a contradiction. \end{exam}